Want to level up your Facebook tagging skills?

-- What Facebook tagging really is and how it differs from mentioning
+• What Facebook tagging means and how it differs from a simple mention

-- How tagging drives more traffic, new followers, and relevance for local businesses and Facebook pages
+• How correct tagging drives traffic, new followers, and visibility for local businesses

-By the end, you’ll be tagging photos, stories, and comments in a way that reaches potential customers and other businesses without annoying your audience.
+By the end, you’ll know how to tag people and businesses in photos, stories, and comments in ways that boost reach without frustrating your audience.

 Find Out How to Tag Everyone in a Facebook Group